Nexosis/nexosis.github.io/_tutorials/airlinetweets.md

 ### Getting Started

 We're going to look at tweet data related to airlines to demonstrate how to work with *Text* type fields in your data.
-This dataset was originally provided as part of a [Kaggle competition](https://www.kaggle.com/crowdflower/twitter-airline-sentiment){:target="_blank"}, but I have made a [modified version](https://raw.githubusercontent.com/Nexosis/sampledata/master/airline_tweets.csv) {:target="_blank"} available in our samples directory so that you can follow along.
+This dataset was originally provided as part of a [Kaggle competition](https://www.kaggle.com/crowdflower/twitter-airline-sentiment){:target="_blank"}, but I have made a [modified version](https://raw.githubusercontent.com/Nexosis/sampledata/master/airline_tweets.csv){:target="_blank"} available in our samples directory so that you can follow along.

 > Note: you don't need to download the file if you won't be modifying it.
 We'll talk through how to load it directly into your Nexosis API account.